There is rarely levity in the court record, much less something that one would associate with the so-called “spooky season.”

 In 2013, a case was brought to Division 1 of the Washington Court of Appeals over an order to vacate a default judgment.

-The original case involved a Halloween party at a Seattle-based heavy metal nightclub in 2010, curing which a woman injured herself after slipping in fake blood that had been used in one of the night’s performances.
+The original case involved a Halloween party at a Seattle-based heavy metal nightclub in 2010, during which a woman injured herself after slipping in fake blood that had been used in one of the night’s performances.

 Coming from the United States Southern District Court in New York, this 1999 copyright dispute is hardly frightening in itself.
 But the material in dispute makes for fascinatingly outlandish reading that you wouldn’t expect to find in court.